-Brutal cold follows after 'bomb cyclone' wallops Northeast
+Brutal cold follows after 'bomb cyclone' hammers Northeast

 - Massive winter storm paralyzes parts of the Northeast

-A one-two punch of powerful winds and bitter cold are expected Friday into the weekend in the East and Midwest, with temperatures plunging as low as single digits during the day and below zero at night.
+Millions in these regions will bundle up against temperatures in the single digits and teens during the day and near or below zero at night.

-With wind chill, temperatures could be as low as minus 15 in New York and 25 below in Boston on the weekend.
+But wind chills will make it feel far colder: as low as 20 to 40 degrees below zero in parts of the Northeast.

-A "bomb cyclone," which occurs when a low-pressure system has a significant, rapid drop in atmospheric pressure, heaped plenty of misery across the region, dumping more than a foot of snow across eight states, knocking out power for tens of thousands and deluging streets in Massachusetts with icy water,
+The brutal cold comes after a "bomb cyclone" dumped more than a foot of snow across eight states, knocking out power for tens of thousands and deluging streets in Massachusetts with icy water.

+The storm has moved away, but strong winds remain in the Northeast, challenging crews who are trying to restore power and disruptions to indoor heating -- a major concern with these dangerously chilly conditions.

-On Thursday, the tide at Boston Harbor matched its record at 15.1 feet -- previously set during the blizzard of 1978.
-Waves from the sea washed into Boston streets.
+The storm heaped plenty of misery across the region.
+Waves from the sea washed into Boston streets -- the tide in the harbor matched a record of 15.1 feet set during the blizzard of 1978.

 Stunned residents had to flee their homes in coastal Massachusetts as frigid waters poured into their streets and engulfed their cars in ice.

 Latest developments

-• Fast-moving weather: The storm was moving quickly, and the center of the system and its highest winds stayed offshore, CNN meteorologist Tom Sater said.
+• Deadly conditions: At least 19 people have died this week due to severe weather, officials said.
+Six deaths were reported in Wisconsin, four in Texas, three in North Carolina, and one each in Ohio, Michigan, Missouri, North Dakota, South Carolina and Virginia.

+• Frozen dead on porch: Among the dead was a 64-year-old man whose body was found lying in front of his wheelchair Tuesday afternoon on the porch of his Akron, Ohio, house, authorities said.
+Temperatures had been in the single digits that morning, and a Meals on Wheels driver discovered him.

-• Freezing cold: Wind and cold temperatures will be threats on Friday and Saturday.
+• Freezing cold: Wind and cold temperatures will be threats Friday and Saturday.
 Wind chills will be brutal this weekend, with some areas in the Northeast feeling like it is 40 below zero.
 Saturday is expected to be the coldest day.

-• Deadly conditions: At least 17 people have died this week due to severe weather, officials said.
-Six deaths were reported in Wisconsin, four in Texas, three in North Carolina, and one each in Michigan, Missouri, North Dakota and Virginia.

-• Going dark: More than 7,800 people along the East Coast were without power, according to reports from five states.
-The power outages is a major concern, especially for those in dangerously low temperatures.

 Emerging from the storm

+The storm flooded streets in some communities in coastal Massachusetts, turning roads into slushy rivers.
+On Friday, areas were freezing over.

+"We'll use a big pump (to) move some of the ice around, but we really have to wait for the weather to warm up," said Rob Reardon, captain of the fire department in Duxbury, about 35 miles southeast of Boston.

-Streets in coastal Massachusetts turned into slushy rivers as the storm triggered flooding.
-Firefighters and the National Guard scrambled to rescue dozens of residents stranded by freezing water pushing from the Atlantic.
+On Thursday, firefighters and the National Guard scrambled to rescue dozens of coastal residents stranded by freezing water pushing from the Atlantic.
 First responders braved the frigid waters using rubber rescue boats and high-water vehicles.

+In Hull, just to the southeast of Boston, the icy mess inundated streets, with water above the wheel wells of cars and coming up to the doors of homes.

+Some residents were forced to flee.
+In one case, the fire department used a front-loader to rescue a woman from the second floor of her home, photos from neighbor Jennifer Olivieri show.

 Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island and Virginia reported at least a foot of snow Thursday.